rachel170/tp/docs/UserGuide.md

 * Decks: A deck will contain flashcards.
 * Index: The number at the start of each deck or flashcard.
 * Review: A mode where only the question of the flashcard is shown; the answer will be hidden from you.
+* Prefix: A reserved word that needs to be placed before your inputs to indicate the start of your input.
 * :information_source:: additional info
 * :warning:: warning